Kremin-Arena: Russian invasion of Ukraine

-On 27 June 2022, during the Kremenchuk shopping mall attack by the Russian Armed Forces, Kremin Arena infrastructure and club bus suffered some damage.
-All damage was repaired by end of July 2022.
+On 27 June 2022, during the Kremenchuk shopping mall attack by the Russian Armed Forces, the Kremin-Arena infrastructure and club bus suffered some damage.
+All damage was repaired by the end of July 2022.

 Structure and facilities

 Proposed seating was 1500.
 However there are varying numbers for current seating.
 1500, 1529, and 1566.

-The stadium has two blocks: first is for spectators and includes ticket offices, toilets, buffet, press box, VIP stand.
-Second on is for players which holds dressing rooms, showers, first aid station and doping control rooms.
+The stadium has two blocks: the first is for spectators and includes ticket offices, toilets, buffet, press box, VIP stand.
+The second one is for players and holds dressing rooms, showers, first aid station and doping control rooms.

 During the opening ceremony for the stadium on 19 November 2010, Babaiev promised that a second stand will be built for another 1,500 seats.
 A promise he repeated in 2012.

 Expansion to stadium was planned in 2013.
 Kremenchuk City Council passed a bill on non-school educational institutions, which included a provision to build a second stand at the cost of ₴ 4,500,000.

 Another expansion was announced by Kremenchuk City Council on 2 March 2017.
 Proposal included volleyball, basketball, tennis and Mini football.

 It is a Ukrainian Association of Football Category 2 stadium.
-This category allow stadium to hold matches in First, Second leagues, and matches of Ukrainian Cup for Round of 32 and Round of 16.
+This category allows stadiums to hold matches in the First, Second leagues, and matches of the Ukrainian Cup for the Round of 32 and the Round of 16.

 Other uses

 Football usage

-Kremin has at least 12 youth groups who use the stadium.
-Also, various city wide matches take place.
-Yearly Mayors cup amateur competition is held at the stadium.
-In 2018, a team from Svishtov, Bulgaria took part in the competition, a first international participant.
+Kremin has at least 12 youth groups that use the stadium.
+Also, various city-wide matches take place.
+The yearly Mayor's Cup amateur competition is held at the stadium.
+In 2018, a team from Svishtov, Bulgaria took part in the competition, the first international participant.

+Kremenchuk city Cup in memory of Hryhorii Chychykov 2022 took place in the stadium.
+The final was held on 8 September 2022.

 On 11 November 2011, a friendly match between city council members of Kremenchuk and Kharkiv was held as part of preparations and festivities for UEFA Euro 2012.

 In honor of 20th anniversary of Ukrainian Armed Forces Day, on 6 December 2011, a match was held between city council members of Kremenchuk and soldiers from 107th Rocket Artillery Brigade.
 A year later the match was repeated.

 A few finals for amateur competitions in Poltava Oblast were also held at the arena.
 Such as the Poltava Oblast Cup in 2020 and Super Cup in 2021.
 Annual winter amateur tournament Pozhechevskyi Cup featured some matches in the arena for seasons 2022 and 2023.